 Choosing the right material for your project is not always an easy task.
 Sometimes the choice of material can give your design that special touch you're looking for, or it can do the exact opposite.
 That's why it's very important to consider the different available materials before moving forward.
-Different paper types have different characteristics, the most important ones being the grammage (or thickness) and the coating of the paper.
+Paper types have many different characteristics, but the most important are the grammage (or thickness), the coating and the color of the paper.

 The grammage or thickness of paper determines the firmness of your paper and has an impact on how your product is experienced when touching it.
 The grammage of the paper is expressed in g/m², but is usually expressed in g.

 There are a lot of different grammages available, but the most commonly used ones are 80g, 90g, 135g, 170g, 250g, 300g and 400g.
 Each of these grammages have their own benefits.

 The paper type that is mostly used at home or at the office has a grammage of 80-90g.
 This is often used for letterheads and brochures.
 Especially for brochures consisting of many pages it is advisable to choose 90g paper for the pages inside your brochure, to make sure it does not get too thick and/or too heavy.

 Paper with a grammage of 135g is thin and light, but still 0.5x thicker than standard printing paper.
 Therefore, 135g paper is often used for hand-out materials like flyers or folded leaflets.
 It is also very suitable to use for posters.
 The fact that the paper is slightly thinner usually makes little difference to the people who look at it, but the person hanging up the posters will be a lot happier with less weight to carry around.